Glory's love of classic country music is the inspiration for this listing. These ladies made beautiful music and some are still at it!

 Bobbie Cryner, born Phyllis "Bobbie" Cryner on September 13, 1961 was one of the most promising and talented new singers to hit the country music scene in 1993.
-Her music had a very traditional sound to it, but for some reason, possibly because she was a woman who sounded "too rural" and "too different" for the urban oriented audiences and it was largely unnoticed.
+Her music had a very traditional sound to it, but for some reason, possibly because she was a woman who sounded "too rural" and "too different" for the urban oriented audiences she went relatively unnoticed.

 In the mid 80's she met songwriter Max D. Barnes who liked Bobbie's material.
 It was at his encouragement that in 1988, she moved to Nashville where she co wrote a few songs with him.
 Unfortunately, nothing seemed to happen music wise but then her luck changed about three years later when she met a man named Carl Jackson who heard her perform some of her songs.
 He liked what he heard and through some of his personal contacts, Bobbie was offered a contract with Epic Records.

-In 1993 she released a self titled album on Epic Records that produced three singles, Daddy Laid the Blues on Me which hit the charts in June of 1993 and peaked at No. 63 on the music charts.
-Her next single, He Feels Guilty to Me, also from 1993 peaked at No. 68 and finally in and You Could Steal Me from 1994 peaked at No. 72.
+In 1993, she released a self titled album on Epic Records that produced three singles, Daddy Laid the Blues on Me which hit the charts in June of 1993 and peaked at No. 63 on the music charts.
+Her next single, He Feels Guilty to Me, also from 1993 peaked a No. 68 and finally in and You Could Steal Me from 1994 peaked at No. 2.